Neurojedi/Deep-Learning-Fundamentals-with-TensorFlow/README.md

 **Deep Learning Fundamentals 11:** In this notebook, we explore some important features of Tensorflow API such as Data API, Tensorflow Datasets, Tensorflow Hub, and Preprocessing Layers.

+**Deep Learning Fundamentals 12:** In this notebook, we will be implementing two different models for classification on CIFAR-10 and IMDB Reviews datasets where we write use Monte Carlo Dropout, Learning Rate Scheduling, and write down Layer Normalization, TextVectorization Layer from scratch.

+**Deep Learning Fundamentals 13:** In this notebook, we aim to practice custom training.
+We define custom training loops and practice on the Human-vs-Horse dataset.
+Moreover, we also define a custom quadratic layer that calculates ax^2+bx+c instead of ax+b.

+**Deep Learning Fundamentals 14:** In this notebook, we go on practicing custom training and create more complex custom training loops and implement the Siamese network.